 Composite Structure Diagram

 In a Composite Structure diagram, Classes are accessed as Parts or run-time instances fulfilling a particular role.
 These Parts can have multiplicity, if the role filled by the Class requires multiple instances.
-Ports defined by a Part's Class should be represented in the composite structure, maintaining that all connecting Parts provide the required interfaces specified by the Port.
-There is extensive flexibility, and an ensuing complexity, that come with modeling composite structures.
+Ports defined by a Part's Class should be represented in the composite structure, so that all connecting Parts provide the required interfaces specified by the Port.
+There is extensive flexibility, and a consequent complexity, that come with modeling composite structures.
 To optimize your modeling, consider building Collaborations to represent reusable patterns responding to your design issues.

 Example Diagram Example Composite Structure Diagram